 One factor that’s closely linked to the length of the arousal period is age.
 Many times, younger men tend to possess shorter refractory periods than older men, although the link between age and the refractory period isn’t very accurate.

-Erectile dysfunction (ED) drugs like Tadalafil Vidalista 60, and Vidalista 40 have long been rumored to shorten the arousal time in men, potentially letting you have sex sooner after orgasm.
+Erectile dysfunction drugs like Tadalafil Vidalista 60, and Vidalista 40 have long been rumored to shorten the arousal time in men, potentially letting you have sex sooner after orgasm.
 While most aspects of ED drugs are extensively studied, there isn’t tons of scientific evidence to copy this particular claim.

 Scientific Studies of ED Drugs and the Arousal or Refractory Time

-Scientific studies on ED drugs like Tadalafil or generic Vidalista 60 show mixed results when it involves shortening the male refractory time and speeding up recovery from sex.
+Scientific studies on ED drugs like Tadalafil or generic Vidalista 60 show mixed results.
+When it involves shortening the male refractory time and speeding up recovery from sex.

-One study from 2000 found that standard men aged 28 to 37 without male erectile dysfunction showed a big decrease within the amount of your time required to recover after sex when taking Tadalafil or Vidalista.
+One study from 2000 found that standard men aged 28 to 37 without male erectile dysfunction showed a big decrease in the amount of your time required to recover after sex when taking Tadalafil or Vidalista.
 Another study used self-reported data to research the consequences of sildenafil on men aged 41 to 57.

 How Sildenafil Could Affect Post-Orgasm Recovery?